Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 7, college football, more

 QB Jaxson Dart, New York Giants, 17.5 completions - Higher (0.87x)

-The first-round draft pick continues to show growth.
+Dart continues to improve the more experience he gets.
 In a 26-14 loss at New Orleans on Oct.
 5, he completed 26 of 40 passes.
-Against the Broncos, New York may need to air it out to stay in the game.
+Against Denver, the Giants may need to take to the air to stay in the game.
 The SportsLine projection model says Dart will complete 24.5 passes for a 5-star rating.
 Pick it at Underdog:

 QB Patrick Mahomes, Kansas City Chiefs, 1.5 passing touchdowns - Lower (1.23x)

-Mahomes has not thrown more than one touchdown in four of the past six games.
+Mahomes is among the league's best, but has not thrown more than one touchdown in four of the past six games.
 He has one or fewer touchdowns in three of his last five games against the Raiders.
 In his last game against Las Vegas, he threw for over 300 yards, but just one touchdown.
 Click here to sign up for Underdog Fantasy:

 QB Jalen Hurts, Philadelphia Eagles, 1.5 passing touchdowns - Higher (1.22x)

-Hurts has been on a roll of late.
+Hurts has taken a bigger role in the offense of late.
 In three of the last four games, he has thrown no fewer than two touchdown passes.
 In a 33-26 win over the Los Angeles Rams on Sept.
 21, he threw for three scores.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 9.45x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.